Stage 1: Missing one or two payments to a debt

 Stage 3: Missing five or six payments to a debt

-By now you’ll have had a lot of letters, phone calls and other contact from creditors.
+You are now getting lots of letters, phone calls and other contact from the people you owe.